RyanPalazini/Portfolio/COVID-19/mySQL_queries.md

 <p>https://ourworldindata.org/covid-deaths<br>
 https://github.com/owid/covid-19-data/tree/master/public/data</p>

-The raw data is contained in a single table, but was split into tables <i>deaths</i> and <i>vaccinations</i> for the purpose of these queries.
-This increased the opportunity to demonstrate joins and them more readable when a self-join would have been necessary regardless.
+<p>The raw data is contained in a single table, but was split into tables <i>deaths</i> and <i>vaccinations</i> for the purpose of these queries.
+This increased the opportunity to demonstrate joins and them more readable when a self-join would have been necessary regardless.</p>

+<h3>Queries:</h3>
-<br><h4>Total Cases and Total Deaths in United States</h4>
+<h4>Total Cases and Total Deaths in United States</h4>

 ```mySQL
 SELECT